bamarni/composer-bin-plugin/e2e/scenario9/README.md

-Tests that extra arguments and options are not lost when forwarding the command to a bin namespace.
+Tests that plugins installed in a namespace are loaded when a command is executed in the namespace.